MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/provisioned-throughput-onboarding.md

 ## When to use provisioned throughput units (PTU)

-You should consider switching from pay-as-you-go to provisioned throughput when you have well-defined, predictable throughput requirements.
+You should consider switching from standard deployments to provisioned deployments when you have well-defined, predictable throughput requirements and a need for latency predictability .
 Typically, this occurs when the application is ready for production or has already been deployed in production and there's an understanding of the expected traffic.
 This allows users to accurately forecast the required capacity and avoid unexpected billing.

 ### Typical PTU scenarios